hakbar0/NC-NEWS-Back-Front-End/README.md

 # NC-NEWS-Back-Front-End

 This is my final project for the Northcoders curriculum, demonstrating my abilities in front and back end technologies.
-I originally completed this project using MongoDB, Mongoose, Express and React, and have chosen to re-do the project from stratch using the Firebase Cloud Platform which offers a realtime database, authentication and cloud computing solutions.
+I originally completed this project using MongoDB, Mongoose, Express and React, and have chosen to re-do the project from scratch using the Firebase Cloud Platform which offers a real-time database, authentication and cloud computing solutions.

 [Live App](https://nc-news-test-2.herokuapp.com/)